UCSF-TI/tipcc-web/docs/software/software-repositories.md

  <tr>
   <td>
   <strong>gatk</strong><br>
-  1.6.2, 3.0.0, 3.4.46, 3.6.0, 3.7.0, 4.0.0.0, <em>3.8.0</em>
+  1.6.2, 3.0.0, 3.4.46, 3.6.0, 3.7.0, 3.8.0, <em>4.0.0.0</em>
   </td>
   <td>
   <strong>Genome Analysis Toolkit (GATK): Variant Discovery in High-Throughput Sequencing Data</strong><br>
   Developed in the Data Sciences Platform at the Broad Institute, the toolkit offers a wide variety of tools with a primary focus on variant discovery and genotyping.
 Its powerful processing engine and high-performance computing features make it capable of taking on projects of any size.
-Example: <code>java -jar $GATK_HOME/GenomeAnalysisTK.jar -version</code>.<br>
+Example: <code>gatk --help</code> and <code>gatk --list</code>.<br>
   URL: <a href="https://software.broadinstitute.org/gatk/">https://software.broadinstitute.org/gatk/</a><br>
   </td>
  </tr>